adamjast/rewardful/README.md

 ### Current
 #### For Merchants

-1. Spammy reviews
- - How to decipher fake vs authentic customer reviews
+1. How to remove negative reviews on Yelp
-  - **"Check in"** to the restaurant (Problem: extra step for Reviewer)
-  - **Take a picture** of your visit (Problem: extra step for Reviewer; fake pictures)
-  - **Receipt code** (Problem: extra step for Reviewer; majority of customers throw away receipts)
- - 'Merchant' wants to know if reviews are legitimate
+ - Owner must be aware of the negative review(s)
+ - Owner must directly contact the Yelper and ask them to change their rating
+ - Even if owner receives more recent positive reviews, Yelp will *still* show older negative reviews

 #### For Reviewers